 Modern arthroscopic procedures allow surgeons more precision and diligence to diagnose and treat a variety of joint complications.
-In Campbell, California, Dr. Samir Sharma and Dr. Kavita Sharma of South Bay Orthopedic and Sports Medicine provide knee and shoulder arthroscopies to address a range of ailments.
+In San Jose, California, Dr. Samir Sharma and Dr. Kavita Sharma of South Bay Orthopedic and Sports Medicine provide knee and shoulder arthroscopies to address a range of ailments.
 To learn about arthroscopy, call or book an appointment online today.

 An arthroscopy is an ideal way for your surgeon to view the inside of your joint and operate, if necessary, using pencil-thin surgical instruments through smaller incisions while avoiding large incisions and more invasive surgery.
 The South Bay Orthopedic team specialize in knee and shoulder arthroscopies to diagnose and treat a variety of joint problems.

 The South Bay doctors use arthroscopy to diagnose and treat a number of issues pertaining to the knee and shoulder, including:

 During an arthroscopy, your South Bay surgeon inserts a slender tube with a fiber-optic video camera through a small incision about the size of a buttonhole.
 This camera transmits images of the inside of your joint to a high-definition video monitor.

 Your South Bay provider gives you plenty of valuable information to help you prepare for your arthroscopy.
 During an evaluation of your medical history, they can help you determine which medications to avoid that might increase your risk of bleeding.

 On the day of your arthroscopy, you should wear loose-fitting, comfortable clothing that allows you to dress more easily when it’s complete.
 Depending on the type of anesthesia used, you might also need to fast for a short period before your procedure — typically around eight hours.